About the small claims procedure

 Making a complaint & small claims

 - You don't need to have made a complaint with us before starting a small claim.

-- Also, if you've already made a complaint, you can still start a small claim.
+- If you've already made a complaint, you can still start a small claim.

-If you've already made a complaint and are thinking of starting a small claims action, you should tell the Fair Work Inspector handling the complaint investigation as soon as possible.
+If you've already made a complaint and are thinking of starting a small claims action, you should tell the Fair Work Inspector handling your complaint as soon as possible.

-The Fair Work Inspector might even suggest you take a small claims action after they investigate your complaint if they see it's the best way for you to recover any overdue entitlements.
+The Fair Work Inspector might suggest you take a small claims action after they assess your complaint if they see that it's the best way for you to recover any overdue entitlements.